siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/creational/singleton/singleton.md

 **Cons**

-* Global state — can hide dependencies and make testing difficult.
+* Global abstractState — can hide dependencies and make testing difficult.
 * Overuse leads to tight coupling and concurrency pitfalls if not done carefully.

 **Interview questions to expect**